 There will be two trials.
-Jury selection for former Minneapolis police officer Derek Chauvin began on March 9, 2021 and concluded April 20, 2021.
+The State of Minnesota vs. Derek Chauvin began on March 9, 2021 and concluded April 20, 2021.
 Derek Chauvin was convicted of second degree murder, third degree murder and second degree manslaughter.
-A second trial will begin on Aug.
-23, 2021, for former officers J. Alexander Kueng, Thomas Lane and Tou Thao.
+A second trial will begin on March 7, 2022, for former officers J. Alexander Kueng, Thomas Lane and Tou Thao.
 The three will be tried together.

 Will the trial be televised?

 Will there be protests?

 Protests are anticipated during the trial.
 Protests around racial and social justice have occurred in cities and towns across the United States, including in Minneapolis.
 It is important to note that most protests that took place in Minneapolis in 2020 were peaceful.